Understanding and Treating Underbite: A Comprehensive Guide

 Q1: At what age is it best to start underbite correction?

 A1: All children should be seen by an orthodontist by age 7.
-Underbite correction can begin at that time if necessary, especially for methods using the Reverse-Pull Face Mask, as they are more effective during growth.
+If necessary, underbite braces correction can begin at that time, especially for methods using the Reverse-Pull Face Mask, which is more effective during growth.

 Q2: Can braces alone correct an underbite?

 A2: Depends on each case.
-Braces are a standard solution for underbites and can be effective independently, especially when underbites are less severe.
+Braces for underbite is a standard solution for underbites and can be effective independently, especially when underbites are less severe.
 Your orthodontist may also be able to correct the bite with aligners (like Invisalign).

 Q3: What are the recovery times for underbite corrective surgeries?